-Values might not sum to zero due to rounding to whole numbers.
-Sources: Parliament of Canada, Statistics Canada.
+\ Values might not sum to zero due to rounding to whole numbers.

-In summary, women are highly underrepresented in Parliament, but within the female group there are strong differences between white females and minority females, with minority females even more rare
+In summary, women are highly underrepresented in Parliament, but within the female group there are strong differences between white females and minority females, with minority females even more rare than their white counterparts (relative to their national populations).
+Similarly, minority males are just as rare as white females in Parliament.
+If the gender and ethnic composition of Parliament mirrored the demographics of Canada the Parliament would count an extra 64 white females and 45 minorities.

-49 Recall that the RR for women is: (110/398)/(50%) = 0.553.
+&lt;sup>49 Recall that the RR for women is: (110/398)/(50%) = 0.553.

-50 The maximum RR for whites is 100%/76.6% = 1.31.
+$^{50}$ The maximum RR for whites is 100%/76.6% = 1.31.